aloxe/huwindty/README.md

 - Possibility to use Decap CMS with the same config
 - Manage metadata and images on a per-page basis
 ### Documentation
-- [Documentation](https://aloxe.github.io/huwindty/documentation/) comes with the starter as an example
+- [Documentation](https://aloxe.codeberg.page/huwindty/documentation/) comes with the starter as an example
 - Explains how features are developed

-## What is still missing
-- dark mode
-- accessibility test

 ## Installation

 ### with Codeberg

 1. Fork huwindty onto your account.
-Use links or type `git clone git@codeberg.org/aloxe/huwindty.git`
+Use links or type `git clone git@codeberg.org:aloxe/huwindty.git`
 2. Install dependencies: `npm install`
 3. Start development: `npm start`
 4. Check your website at http://localhost:8080/